laoshanxi/app-mesh/doc/Install.md

 App Mesh UI is listen at `443` port with SSL protocol, open `https://appmesh_node` to access with `admin` user and Admin123 for initial password.

-For production environment, Consul is better to be a cluster with 3+ server agent, one Consul agent is used for test senario.
+For production environment, Consul is better to be a cluster with 3+ server agent, one Consul agent is used for test scenario.

 ### Join a App Mesh node to a Consul cluster